pdrzxzz/books-and-synthesis/README.md

   * ☐ *The art of Thinking Clearly* – Rolf Dobelli
   * ☐ *The Deduction Guide* – Louise Blackwood
   * ☐ *Thinkertoys* – Michael Michalko
+  * ☐ *What is the name of this book?* – Raymond Smullyan
 * **Courses:**

   * ☐ *Critical Thinking at Work* – LinkedIn Learning